 The consensus is that if the wearing of makeup, eye-blackner (Kohl), jewelry, and positioning of the hair is likely to lead to provocation in men, then it becomes obligatory for a Muslim woman to cover her face.

-Quranic evidence for covering the face is given in the verse Al Azab 33:59Opens in a new tab. in which believing women are ordered to bring down over themselves their outer garments.
+Quranic evidence for covering the face is given in the verse Al Azab 33:59 in which believing women are ordered to bring down over themselves their outer garments.

 Allah (SWT) maintains that such an action is more suitable for women, that they will become known and better respected.

-To read and understand more about the issue of the face veil (Niqqaab) click to see the Obligatory Conditions For Hijab Opens in a new tab.and The Rulings About The Islamic Face Veil.
+To read and understand more about the issue of the face veil (Niqqaab) click to see the Obligatory Conditions For Hijab and The Rulings About The Islamic Face Veil.

 Conclusion